demisto/content/Packs/CortexXDR/Playbooks/playbook-Cortex_XDR_-_Run_script_README.md

-Deprecated.
-Use the `xdr-script-run` command instead.
 Initiates a new endpoint script execution action using a provided script unique id from Cortex XDR script library.

 ## Dependencies
 This playbook uses the following sub-playbooks, integrations, and scripts.